MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 Replace `<keyVaultName>` with a globally unique name.

-Note down the `ResourceId` property from the output of the `New-AzKeyVault` command.
+Note down the `Resource ID` property from the output of the `New-AzKeyVault` command.
 You'll use it in the next section to define the scope of the authorization for the service principal.
-The `ResourceId` value has the following form:`/subscriptions/<subscriptionId>/resourceGroups/go-on-azure/providers/Microsoft.KeyVault/vaults/<keyVaultName>`.
+The `Resource ID` value has the following form:`/subscriptions/<subscriptionId>/resourceGroups/go-on-azure/providers/Microsoft.KeyVault/vaults/<keyVaultName>`.

 ---